yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/kubernetes.md

 </ul>

-The Yugabyte Platform Helm chart has been tested using the following software versions:
+The YugabyteDB Anywhere Helm chart has been tested using the following software versions:

 - Kubernetes 1.18 or later.
 - Helm 3.4 or later.
-- Ability to pull Yugabyte Platform Docker image from quay.io repository
+- Ability to pull YugabyteDB Anywhere Docker image from quay.io repository

 Before installing the YugabyteDB Admin Console, verify you have the following:

 - A Kubernetes cluster configured with [Helm](https://helm.sh/).
-- A Kubernetes node with minimum 4 CPU core and 15 GB RAM can be allocated to Yugabyte Platform.
+- A Kubernetes node with minimum 4 CPU core and 15 GB RAM can be allocated to YugabyteDB Anywhere.
 - A Kubernetes secret obtained from [Yugabyte](https://www.yugabyte.com/platform/#request-trial-form).

 To confirm that `helm` is configured correctly, run the following command: